1998 Rado Open

-The 1998 Rado Open was a men's tennis tournament played on outdoor Clay in Gstaad, Switzerland that was part of the International Series of the 1998 ATP Tour.
+The 1998 Rado Open was a men's tennis tournament played on outdoor clay courts at the Roy Emerson Arena in Gstaad, Switzerland that was part of the International Series category of the 1998 ATP Tour.
 It was the thirty-first edition of the tournament and was held from 6 July until 12 July 1998.
 Third-seeded Àlex Corretja won the singles title.

-This tournament is also notably the first one of its kind to feature 20-time major winner and arguably the greatest to ever do it, Roger Federer.
-The 16-year old, who had just come of a title in the Boys Singles of Wimbledon, was knocked out in the first round.
+This tournament was also notable for the ATP debut of future world No. 1, Roger Federer.
+The 16-year old, who had just come of a title at the Wimbledon Boys' singles, entered the main draw on a wildcard, but was knocked out in the first round.